Skip to content

 The break-up email

-The highest, the best response that we get emails in house and Hubspot is the breakup email.
-Such as: Hey Andrew, I've told you a number of times over the last two weeks.
+The highest, the best response that we get is emails in-house and Hubspot is the breakup email.
+Such as: Hey Andrew, I've told you several times over the last two weeks.
 I haven't heard back from you.
-I'm gonna assume that this is not something you want to discuss?
+I'm gonna assume that this is not something you want to discuss.
 That's it.
 And typically Andrew may come back with either a yes or a no. From my perspective, that's all I'm looking for.

 The sales process

-I'm going to spend a time looking at a couple of specific stages in sales process.
-These are all stages that we adopt in house.
+I'm going to spend time looking at a couple of specific stages in the sales process.
+These are all stages that we adopt in-house.

 Stages in the sales process